robfatland/serverless/azure/tutorial.md

 ***Why Azure?
 Why Serverless?***

-* Azure: One of four big clouds.
-Many well-designed, proven features.
+* Azure: One of four big clouds, many well-designed, proven features
-* If you are somewhere in the vicinity of ‘code-writing data scientist’: Azure has a great integrated environment that makes you super productive.
+* Azure has a great integrated environment that helps with being productive
-* A good term to learn is infrastructure: the scaffolding of a computing system…
+* Useful term: Infrastructure: the scaffolding of a computing system
-    * (Folks who think the infrastructure is the interesting stuff are your friends!)
-* For a business: Put a Service on the web!
-Now you can make this using Serverless technology.
-It will automatically scale up (makes copies of itself) to meet customer demand.
-"Nobody ever had a bad waiting experience using your Service.
-Five stars for you!"
+* Serverless technology automatically scales up (makes copies of itself) to meet demand
-* There are many (free) resources on the web to help you learn Serverless

-***Facets of this topic to name-drop***
+***Facets of this topic***

 * An Azure Function has a number of moving parts: Storage account, code base, configuration files, ...
 * __init__.py is *recipe*.
 Don't change it unless you know how.